- Our details as the data controller

 Statistical information with regards to App usage: In order to better understand general app usage patterns, improve the Product and its user experience, Spark collects general statistical information about the usage of the Product.
 Collecting such data helps us optimize the App in future updates and such usage does not affect your rights and freedoms and does not disclose any personal data of yourself or your contacts.

-Recently accessed email messages and collaboration threads: We need this information to provide Spark Services to you and your teammates such as private discussions around email, shared drafts and shared email conversations.
+Recently accessed email messages, collaboration threads and shared inboxes: We need this information to provide Spark Services to you and your teammates such as private discussions around email, shared drafts, shared email conversations and shared inboxes.
 By collecting and storing this data, we are able to present message discussion threads through your Spark app and provide better communication experience with your team.

 Some of your email contacts: Spark Smart Notifications will send you push notifications only for important messages from real people.
 To block push notifications for promotional newsletters and automatic emails, we need to keep the “whitelist” of senders for push notifications.
 We’ll sync this “whitelist” of contacts to our server to enable Smart Notifications.
 If you decide not to use Smart Notifications, we will never sync your email contacts.